jpmiller10/411-on-Denver-311/README.md

 ![](images/311_requests_by_neighborhood_side_hist.png)

 ## Mapping Requests
-he best way to look at this data is on a map that codes each data point by neighborhood.
+The best way to look at this data is on a map that codes each data point by neighborhood.

 Here are all of the requests to Denver 311, this map breaks it out by agency based on sheer number of requests by neighborhood: